samuelabdelsayed/terrain-analysis/README.md

 ## Overview

-The Terrain Analysis Simulator is a full-fledged desktop application designed for researchers, engineers, and analysts to conduct sophisticated terrain analysis and run realistic environmental simulations.
+The Terrain Analysis Simulator is an application designed for researchers, engineers, and analysts to conduct terrain analysis and run environmental simulations.

 ## Quick Start